art work by John Ceprano

 Posted in Conflict Management Coaching | Leave a comment

-• How would you describe the impact on you at the time?
+• What did you observe was the impact on the other person?

-• What do you wish you had said to the other person that you didn’t?
+• What do you want the other person to know that you don’t think they do?

 • What else occurs to you as you consider these questions?